wuxx/icesugar/README_en.md

 iCESugar has a on board debugger named iCELink (base on STM32F1)，you can only use one USB wire to program the FPGA and debug, here is detail:
 1. drag-and-drop program, just drop the bitstream into the virtual USB DISK iCELink, then wait a few second, the iCELink firmware will do the total program work
 2. USB CDC serial port, it can use to communicate with FPGA
-3. support JTAG, you can use it to debugger the SoC run on FPGA
+3. support JTAG, you can use it to debug the SoC run on FPGA
 4. the MCO can provide 12Mhz clock for FPGA as extern clock.

 # virtual-machine-image